 Head and neck cancer with reconstruction: History, physical examination and radiographic studies determine the extent of airway distortion; further evaluation focuses on coexisting medical disease and effects of prior chemoradiation therapy.
 Initial airway management may require awake intubation or tracheostomy.

 Oral and maxillofacial surgery: To facilitate surgical access, patients may require nasal or submental orotracheal intubation.
 Application of controlled hypotension for orthognathic surgeries decreases blood loss.
 Patients who have sustained trauma or have soft tissue infection present for urgent surgery with a potentially difficult airway.

-Workshop: The airway management workshop integrates lectures, training in the airway laboratory and clinical assignments related to adult and pediatric difficult airway assessment and management.
+Airway simulation: The airway management program integrates lectures, training in the airway laboratory and clinical assignments related to adult and pediatric difficult airway assessment and management.
 In small group sessions residents learn techniques such as fiberoptic intubation, retrograde intubation, cricothyroidotomy and jet ventilation as well as application of the lighted stylet, intubating LMA, video laryngoscopes and other devices.
 Instruction with a virtual reality bronchoscopy simulator exposes residents to realistic adult and pediatric fiberoptic intubation scenarios and examples of tracheobronchial lesions.
 The program concludes with an objective structured clinical examination to evaluate communication, judgement and technical skills in difficult airway situations.
 This is a good example of subspecialty simulation in a laboratory setting.
 The annual cadaveric workshop offers an additional opportunity to practice invasive airway management techniques.